 Mageirocophobia is the irrational fear of cooking.
 Someone suffering from this condition can expect to experience a very high influx of anxiety when merely thinking of cooking, let alone actually cooking themselves.
 In fact, if they were to be near someone else who was cooking or if they themselves were somehow pressured into cooking then they may experience a full blown panic attack as a result of it.

 If they were to experience such a panic attack, then they can expect to endure a plethora of different symptoms, such as an increased heart rate, an increased rate of breathing, a higher blood pressure, muscle tension, and excessive sweating, among several other symptoms.
 Although not everyone suffering from mageirocophobia will endure panic attacks, it is still very plausible to occur nonetheless.

-Someone suffering from full blown mageirocophobia may find it very challenging to go to certain restaurants due to the fact that they may see someone cooking or they may see a chef, which may remind them of cooking.
+Someone suffering from full blown mageirocophobia may find it very challenging to go to certain restaurants due to the fact that they may see someone cooking or they may see kitchen supplies of some sort, which may remind them of cooking.
 So, someone with mageirocophobia may find themselves eating foods that do not require cooking.
 Although this may help them to reduce some of their acute anxiety, doing so may also worsen their mageirocophobia in the long term due to the fact that by actively avoiding their fear of cooking, they are also reinforcing their fear of cooking as well.

 Someone with this condition may also have to deal with being malnourished due to the fact that they may be limited to what foods they can eat as they are likely to refuse to eat foods that were cooked.
 However, this may lead them to eat healthy raw fruits and vegetables.
 So, the foods that someone with mageirocophobia will eat will greatly depend on their own personal preferences.